xltrail/git-xl/README.md

 ## Contributing

 Please [open a new issue](https://github.com/xlwings/git-xl/issues) to report bugs or [create a pull request](https://github.com/xlwings/git-xl/pulls) to send patches.
+Note: at this time we are not releasing the source of `xltrail-core.dll` so contributions can only be made against the wrapper.